nattanko/cernodata/data_storage_decision_tree.md

 # Data Storage & Downstream Packing Decision Tree

-This document defines how parsed PDF structural DOM objects are serialized, stored, chunked, and formatted for downstream AI consumption in `cernodata-internal`.
+This document defines how parsed PDF structural DOM objects are serialized, stored, chunked, and formatted for downstream AI consumption in `cernodata`.

 ---